Towards a Non-Binary View of IPv6 Adoption: Conclusion

 \begin{acks}

-This work is partially supported by the U.S.~National Science Foundation through projects ``Privacy in Internet Measurements Applied To WAN and Telematics (PIMAWAT)'' (CNS-2319409) and ``A Traffic Map for the Internet'' (CNS-2212480).
+This work is partially supported by the U.S.~National Science Foundation through projects ``Privacy in Internet Measurements Applied To WAN and Telematics (PIMAWAT)'' (CNS-2319409), ``A Traffic Map for the Internet'' (CNS-2212480), and BRIPOD (OAC-2530698).
+We sincerely thank the volunteers who installed our measurement tool on their home routers, enabling us to collect the data used in this paper.
+We also thank the anonymous reviewers and shepherd for their thoughtful feedback and suggestions.

 \end{acks}